 Android 5.0 Lollipop and Above Devices

-Unfortunately, Android 5.0 and above version of Android are more secure and won’t give you any option to recover your password.
+Unfortunately, Android 5.0 and above version of Android is more secure and won’t give you an option to recover your password.
 You will have to factory reset your device from outside the phone to remove the lock screen password.
 This will delete all your data in the process, so if you don’t have a backup already, there is nothing you can now.

 If your phone is still connected to WiFi, then you can go to “Android Device Manager” website to remotely reset your device.
 However, if it is offline, then you will have to go to your phone’s “Recovery mode” to reset it.